 - 1 Small Shallot – Fine Dice

-- 8 oz Cremini Mushrooms , Baby Bella, or White Button Mushrooms (Or Combination of each) – Thinly Sliced
+- 8 oz Cremini Mushrooms (or Baby Bella, White Button Mushrooms OR a Combination of each) – Thinly Sliced

 - 2 Cloves Garlic – Minced